cardstack/cardstack/packages/web-client/README.md

 INFURA_ID=<your infura project id here>
 ```

+### Thread animation interval environment variable
+As a convenience for development, you can set the `THREAD_ANIMATION_INTERVAL` environment variable to control how quickly messages in workflows are shown.

 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details